 • Euro VI for heavy duty diesel vehicles such as buses/coaches and HGVs

-Motorcycles, mopeds, motorised tricycles and quadricycles are unaffected by LEZ schemes in Scotland.
+Motorcycles and mopeds are unaffected by LEZ schemes in Scotland.

 Certain vehicle types are also exempt from LEZ emission requirements in Scotland - these are set out in detail below:

 Vehicles for Disabled Persons:

 Blue badges are assigned to a person, not a vehicle, so a blue badge holder could travel in any vehicle and the rules of the blue badge would need to be applied to that vehicle on that day of travel.
 We are working with Transport Scotland on the matter of how exemptions for blue badge holders will operate in practice.
 Once all details are finalised, these will be publicised well in advance of the LEZ enforcement.